fka-kafka/bookit/README.md

 # Bookit

-Lightweight Django + DRF project for managing occasions and reservations.
+Lightweight Django + DRF API for managing occasions and reservations.

 This repository includes DRF endpoints and Swagger/OpenAPI documentation powered by `drf_yasg`.